Deep Purple: Mark II (1969–1973)

 Within weeks of Fireball's release, the band were already performing songs planned for the next album.
 One song (which later became "Highway Star") was performed at the first show of the Fireball tour, having been written on the bus to a show in Portsmouth, in answer to a journalist's question: "How do you go about writing songs?"
 On 24 October 1971 during the US leg of the Fireball tour, the band was set to play the Auditorium Theatre in Chicago when Ian Gillan contracted hepatitis, forcing the band to play without him, with bassist Glover singing the set.
-After this, the rest of the US dates were canceled and the band flew home.
+After this, the rest of the US dates were cancelled and the band flew home.

 In early December 1971, the band travelled to Switzerland to record Machine Head.
 The album was due to be recorded at the Montreux Casino using the Rolling Stones Mobile Studio, but a fire during a Frank Zappa and the Mothers of Invention concert, caused by a man firing a flare gun into the ceiling, burned down the Casino.
 This incident famously inspired the song "Smoke on the Water".
 The album was later recorded in a corridor at the nearby empty Grand Hôtel de Territet, with the exception of the music track to "Smoke on the Water".
 That was recorded at a vacant theatre called The Pavillon before the band was asked to leave.
-On recording "Smoke on the Water", Blackmore stated to BBC Radio 2: “We did the whole thing in about four takes because we had to.
+On recording "Smoke on the Water", Blackmore stated to BBC Radio 2: "We did the whole thing in about four takes because we had to.
 The police were banging on the door.
 We knew it was the police, but we had such a good sound in this hall.
 We were waking up all the neighbours for about five miles in Montreux, because it was echo-ing through the mountains.
 I was just getting the last part of the riff down, we'd just finished it, when the police burst in and said 'you've got to stop'.
 We had the track down."

 Continuing to progress the musical direction of the previous two albums, Machine Head was released in late March 1972 and became one of the band's most famous releases.
 It was the band's second No. 1 album in the UK while re-establishing them in North America, hitting No. 7 in the US and No. 1 in Canada.
 It included tracks that became live classics, such as "Highway Star", "Space Truckin'", "Lazy" and "Smoke on the Water", the last of which remains Deep Purple's most famous song.
 They continued to tour and record at a rate that would be rare thirty years on; when Machine Head was recorded, the group had only been together three-and-a-half years, yet it was their sixth studio album and seventh album overall.